jeffreyruoss/gradient-generator/README.md

 ## Description

-The Gradient Generator is an open-source tool that allows developers to integrate a gradient creation interface into their applications.
+The Gradient Generator is an open-source tool built with vanilla JavasScript that allows developers to integrate a gradient creation interface into their applications.
 This tool enables end users to create and customize gradients through an intuitive UI.
 It offers a variety of features including gradient type selection, customizable color stops, real-time gradient preview, and CSS code generation.
 The tool is designed to be responsive, ensuring a seamless experience on both mobile and desktop devices.

 ## Features

 - **Gradient Type Selection**: End users can choose between different gradient types (e.g., linear, radial).
-- **Customizable Color Stops**: Users can adjust the color stops for their gradients.
+- **Customizable Color Stops**: Users can add, remove and drag to adjust the color stops for their gradients or set the percentage value numberically.
 - **Real-time Preview**: Provides an immediate visual representation of the gradient as it is being created.
 - **CSS Code Generation**: Automatically generates the CSS code for the gradient, ready to be used in web projects.
 - **Responsive Design**: Ensures the tool works flawlessly on both mobile and desktop devices.